What makes a Gorilla Tracking Safari Expensive?

 What Gives?
 Why is a Gorilla Trekking Safari So Expensive?

 Why is a Gorilla Trekking Safari so Expensive?
-What makes it such an expensive activity?
-Where does all the Money go?
+What factors contribute to the high cost of a Gorilla Trekking Safari?
+Where does the money invested in this activity go?

 Why is a Gorilla Trekking Safari So Expensive?
 Let us follow the Money.

-The Price of a Gorilla Permit is $700 in Uganda.
-How does it compare to Rwanda and the Democratic Republic of Congo:
+The cost of a Gorilla Permit in Uganda is $700.
+How does this compare to Rwanda and the Democratic Republic of Congo?

 Is the permit price set to keep visitors away?

 In the case of Rwanda, the answer is yes.
-The $1,500 permit price did keep budget and mid-range tourists away and intended to do so since Rwanda markets itself as a high-end tourism destination.
-The case is the opposite in the Democratic Republic of Congo where.
-The permit is $400, but visitors stay away due to insecurity and government advisories.
+The high permit price of $1,500 was implemented to deter budget and mid-range tourists, aligning with Rwanda’s positioning as a high-end tourism destination.
+This pricing strategy aimed to attract a more exclusive and affluent clientele.
+On the other hand, in the Democratic Republic of Congo, despite a relatively lower permit price of $400, visitors are deterred from Gorilla Trekking due to concerns about insecurity and government advisories.

 Does the demand for Permits push up the Price?

-On May 6, 2017, the Rwanda Development Board made a marketing decision that sent shockwaves doubling the Price of Gorilla Permits from $750 to a whopping $1,500.
+On May 6, 2017, the Rwanda Development Board made a marketing device that sent shockwaves doubling the Price of Gorilla Permits from $750 to $1,500.

 The need for conservation defended the increase.
 However, increasing the amount given to local communities around the park was ultimately a marketing decision.